mhowlett/ncpy/README.md

 because someone started talking loudly, I want to be able to move to a different cafe or go home and have the transfer seemlessly continue from where it left off.

+Update: An alternate and not very difficult way to solve this problem is to use a webserver on the server and a download manager like DownloadThemAll! in a web browser.

 ### Usage